mza79/rtd-tutorial/docs/source/usage/index.rst

 Technical Terms
 ^^^^^^^^^^^^^^^
-Technical terms are defined in glossary file with this declaration:
+Technical terms are defined in a glossary file which has this declaration at the top:
 ``.. glossary::``

 This is a :term:`technical term`, and it can be used with: